Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_drunk_innocent_chance                   0.7     // Chance that the drunk will become an innocent role when remembering their role ttt_drunk_any_role                          0       // Whether the drunk can become any enabled role (other than the drunk, the glitch, or roles that were already used this round) ttt_drunk_become_clown                      0       // Whether the drunk should become a clown (instead of joining the losing team) if the round would end before they sober up ttt_drunk_notify_mode                       0       // The logic to use when notifying players that a drunk has sobered up.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone. ttt_drunk_can_be_traitor                    1       // Whether the drunk can become a traitor ttt_drunk_can_be_hypnotist                  1       // Whether the drunk can become a hypnotist ttt_drunk_can_be_impersonator               1       // Whether the drunk can become an impersonator
+4 - Notify everyone ttt_drunk_can_be_traitor                    1       // Whether the drunk can become a traitor ttt_drunk_can_be_hypnotist                  1       // Whether the drunk can become a hypnotist ttt_drunk_can_be_impersonator               1       // Whether the drunk can become an impersonator